chetmurthy/thrift-nicejson/README.md

 # thrift-nicejson: A Nice JSON wire-format for Thrift

 This library provides a "nice" JSON serialization format for Thrift-defined objects.
-Currently this is for C++, but via FFI it can be made available to other Thrift languages.
+The implementation is in C++, and via FFI it can be made available to other Thrift languages, e.g. currently Python.

 ## Installation